ttscoff/bunch/bunch-files/scripts/applescript.md

 ## Running an AppleScript Script

-If the content of a `*` line references an existing filename, that file will be executed as an applescript using the `osascript` command.
+If the content of a `*` line references an existing filename, that file will be executed as an AppleScript using the `osascript` command.
 If the script is in your Bunch directory, you can run it with just the filename (or a relative path to a subfolder[^relative]).
 Otherwise, specify an absolute path to the script.

 [^relative]: Remember that relative paths in Bunches within subfolders are relative to the base Bunch Folder, not the containing subfolder.